axkr/symja_android_library/symja_android_library/doc/jshell-usage.md

 ## Symbolic math scripting with JShell

-Use the [Java jshell](https://docs.oracle.com/javase/10/tools/jshell.htm) to interactively evaluate symbolic math expressions with the [Symja library](https://github.com/axkr/symja_android_library).
+[JShell](https://docs.oracle.com/javase/10/tools/jshell.htm) is a Read-Evaluate-Print-Loop (REPL), a command line tool that allows you to enter Java statements (simple statements, compound statements, or even full methods and classes), evaluate them, and print the result.
+We'll go through an example that will show you how to use JShell to explore the [Symja computer algebra library](https://github.com/axkr/symja_android_library).

 - [Installation](#installation)
 - [Example script](#example-script)